 The children show me their rashes and red spots.
 All of the children here have skin diseases, in part because of dirty water.
 They’ve been to the health clinic around the corner—one of the clinics you helped to open and run.
 They’re taking medicine, but what they really need to get on top of the situation is soap.

 There just isn’t money to take care of their needs.

 You might expect the visit to be bleak, but it’s anything but.
 These women are funny!
 Widowhood and poverty have not stripped them of their character.

 We carry in hygiene kits, enough for each mom and her kids.
 Soaps to wash their bodies, hair, clothes and dishes.
 Bleach to sanitize.
 And packs of sanitary pads that will allow these women to take care of themselves.

 In this moment it is obvious that you aren’t meeting these women in their need.
 You are meeting them in their resiliency.

 They remain widows, rather than remarry someone out of need.
-They choose not to give their honour to someone who would use them for a while and then discard them for someone younger.
+They choose not to give their honor to someone who would use them for a while and then discard them for someone younger.
 Meeting our gaze with dignity, you met them there.